 There will be times when you might need to feed your baby outside of your home.
 You can always bring some breast milk in a bottle from your stock at home or you can breastfeed your newborn while you are out.
 However, bring up breastfeeding in public with just about anyone and you are sure to hear their opinions on the matter.
 Unfortunately, there is a stigma and taboo surrounding breastfeeding in public without a cover.
 People might tell you to go to the bathroom or your car.
 Or, they may want you to wear a cover.
 Don’t let anyone tell you how or where to feed your baby.

 Breastfeeding is a natural part of life.
 If you want to breastfeed in public, do it!
 Feeding your baby is a beautiful act.
 There are many options for feeding your baby in public that will fit any comfort level.
 If you feel uncomfortable nursing in public, consider using a breastfeeding cover or a muslin swaddle to cover yourself.
 There are also many clothing options for breastfeeding mothers.
-These nursing bras, shirts, and dresses are specifically designed to allow easy access for your breastfeeding while also providing some additional coverage.
+These nursing bras and clothing are specifically designed to allow easy access for your breastfeeding while also providing some additional coverage.

 As with anything in life, no matter how prepared or educated that you are about breastfeeding, there can still be some unexpected challenges that may get in your way.
 Not everyone can produce enough of a milk supply to fully nourish their baby.
 Some women have a great supply but have issues with their nipple shape.
 Having flat or inverted nipples will make it much more challenging for your baby to latch.
 The baby might also have a tongue or lip tie, conditions that restrict the movement of the tongue or lip.
 Premie babies can sometimes have issues latching as well.